AdobeDocs/workfront.en/help/quicksilver/workfront-library/content-management/add-a-wf-library-asset.md

 1. Repeat Step 4 to add multiple documents to a [!DNL Workfront] object.
 1. Click **[!UICONTROL Link]**.

-   Workfront adds the document to the Workfront object.
-On the [!UICONTROL Documents] tab for the [!DNL Workfront] object, any documents added from Workfront Library display the Workfront icon.
+   [!DNL Workfront] adds the document to the [!DNL Workfront] object.
+On the [!UICONTROL Documents] tab for the [!DNL Workfront] object, any documents added from [!DNL Workfront Library] display the [!DNL Workfront] icon.